 5. Stakeholders Experience Inertia And Never Get Started At All

 When faced with the prospect of change it’s understandable why many businesses delay the decision as long as possible.
-The task often looks too overwhelming, the workaround process is now familiar to everyone, even though it adds countless wasted hours to the day.
+The task often looks too overwhelming, and the workaround process is now familiar to everyone, even though it adds countless wasted hours to the day.
 Why go through the added pain of fixing what is only slightly broken?

 The catalyst for change can often be the opportunity to upgrade one part of the mixed software set and starting with one sub-section is often a good way to reduce the risk and get an achievable result.